kinde-oss/kinde-java-sdk/README.md

 export KINDE_CLIENT_SECRET=<replace> # the secret used to authenticate the client against Kinde
 ```

-If a user login is to be validated against Kinde a redirect uri must be provided.
+If a user login is to be validated against Kinde, a redirect uri must be provided.

 ```shell
 export KINDE_REDIRECT_URI=http://localhost:8080/kinde-j2ee-app/login